 - 1/3 cup dried cranberries

 - 2 Tbsp.
-Toasted and salted sunflower seeds
+Roasted and salted sunflower seeds

 - Combine mayonnaise, vinegar, and sugar into a large mixing bowl.
 Whisk together thoroughly.